2005 Scott Tournament of Hearts: Final

+The Shot

-Semi-finalFebruary 26, 2:00 PM ETFinalFebruary 27, 12:30 PM ETThe final game between Jenn Hanna of Ontario and Jennifer Jones of Manitoba came down to the very last shot.
+The final game between Jenn Hanna of Ontario and Jennifer Jones of Manitoba came down to the very last shot.
 Ontario had control of the game, and looked like they were going to pull if off at the end.
 However, in the last end they did not have the hammer, meaning Jones would have last rock.
 Ontario had a rock on the button that was well guarded, and the only way at it was an in-off a rock sitting just outside the house.
 Jones made this very difficult shot, which gave her four points and the win.
+This would later become known as "The Shot".